johnlui/SwiftNotice/README.md

 SwiftNotice
 --
-SwiftNotice is a GUI library for displaying various popups written in pure Swift, fits any scrollview.
+SwiftNotice is a GUI library for displaying various popups (HUD) written in pure Swift, fits any scrollview.

 ##Features